Muresan73/Github-analytics/README.md

 ```

 ### Login
-Login using the defaults credentials `admin:admin` and change the password.
+Login using the default credentials `admin:admin` and change the password.

 ### Add Datasource
 Navigate to configuration and add a new postgres datasource with the following credentials: